Data breaches. Compliance. Service disruption. As an IT leader, these are among the many concerns that may keep you up at night.

 It’s important to learn the new rules of the game, although some of them may seem a bit outside of the IT wheelhouse.

-We’ve compiled a list of the metrics you need to consider this year so your team can consistently add value to the entire organization.
+We’ve compiled a list of the metrics you need to consider for your workplace analytics this year so your team can consistently add value to the entire organization.

 We were all reminded of how internet-dependent we’ve become when Google’s and Slack’s recent disruptions temporarily halted productivity.
 Here are a few basic IT metrics to keep in mind as you consider the impact your department has on the company’s performance and bottom line.